markitr/tabulate/README.md

 The goal of tabulate is to help you create tabular data in long format from a dataframe where:

-1. The output is predictable everytime.
+1. The output is predictable every time.
 2. You can group and cross any variable.
-3. You can use regex to match on almost any awrgument.
+3. You can use regex to match on almost any argument.

 ## Installation